Mokomokohyl/flash-decode-minimal/README.md

 - `v1`:
     + Add ptx_exp2 to accelerate exp.
     + Replace tx with ty and set blockDim.x to 32.
-With `shfl_xor_sync` to perform in-warp reduction, we can gain parralellism in head_dim dimension.
+With `shfl_xor_sync` to perform in-warp reduction, we can gain parrallelism in head_dim dimension.
 Each (ty, tx) loads 4 dimensions in the 128 dimensions of a token of Q/K/V. A token is assigned to (ty, :).
 In decode stage, there is still only one warp doing all the calculation of O.

 - `minimal-v2`
     bdx = 16. (ty, tx) loads 8 dims in 128 dims of a token of Q/K/V. For each (ty, tx), load Q once and iterate over K/V. The rearrange of loops for parallelizing P*V is interesting.